Here is a simple example of creating your skin add-on that contains some basic modifications regarding colors, icons and content background.

 mvn versions:commit

-Modify variables to your demand in /platform-ui/platform-ui-skin/src/main/webapp/skin/less/variables.less
+Modify variables to your demand in /platform-ui/platform-ui-skin/src/main/webapp/skin/less/variables.less, for example:

 @baseColor: #ffffff; // text color , border color, and other UI elements..